Without film photography, there would be no digital. Here, we use rolls of film to capture light instead of a digital sensor.

 Film photography is where it all began.
-Before digital photography and the birth of the digital age, we all took photographs on strips of plastic.
+Before the birth of digital photography, we all took photographs on strips of plastic.
+Further back from that, we used glass and metal sheets.

 These strips come with a coating of a silver halide solution, protected by a layer of gelatin.
 The photographs we took burned an imprint into the silver.